 If you are already interested in outdoor pursuits you will be spoilt for choice by the huge range of sports available on your doorstep.
 Snowdonia is the adventure capital of the UK with a high concentration of opportunities, from exceptional rock climbing to scrambling and hill walking to an abundance of water sports including, canoeing, kayaking, surfing, sailing and sea kayaking.

-A brand new Satellite Fitness Room is available to students living at St Mary's Village.
+A Fitness Room is available to students living at St Mary's Village.
 The state of the art equipment supplied by LifeFitness includes treadmills, cross trainers, bikes, a water rower as well as a range of resistance machines.

-All students living in University Halls of Residence receive free gym and Campus Life membership!
+For all students living in University Halls of Residence, gym and Campus Life membership are included!

 In Bangor itself there is a 25-metre swimming pool with 1m, 3m & 5m diving boards.
-Other popular attractions in the area include Zip World Snowdonia in Bethesda and Blaenau Ffestiniog, the Llandudno ski slope and snowboarding centre, Surflines Outdoor and Water sports centre in Llanberis, the National Mountaineering Centre at Capel Curig and the National Water sports centre at Plas Menai.
-Surf Snowdonia, a watersports park and artificial surfing lagoon will re-open in 2016.
+Other popular attractions in the area include Zip World Snowdonia in Bethesda and Blaenau Ffestiniog, the Llandudno ski slope and snowboarding centre, Surflines Outdoor and Water sports centre in Llanberis, the National Mountaineering Centre at Capel Curig and the National Water sports centre at Plas Menai and Surf Snowdonia, a watersports park and artificial surfing lagoon in the Conwy Valley.

 There are currently over 50 sports teams and clubs within the Athletic Union.
 These range from football, rowing and cricket to quidditch, otcopush, trampolining and wakeboarding, so there are plenty of opportunities for you to get involved.

 Visit the Students' Union website for a list of all the AU Sports Clubs.